jgte/md_TOC_generator/BattlePlan.md

 Any of these names are up for grabs.
 If you have a better name, just edit this document.
 The main purpose is to be clear and easy to communicate between ourselves.
 Populate Activities with a description, status and resources that allow a new contributor to easily pick up this activity.

 Instead of linking an [Activity Area](#Activity-Areas) to a Kanban board (see above), it may make more sense for a Kanban board to relate to a specific Activity.
 This makes particularly sense when an Activity requires numerous tasks, which would otherwise overwhelm the Kanban board associated with the [Activity Area](#Activity-Areas).
+An example of this is [Estimation Refactoring](https://github.com/orgs/tudat-team/projects/7).

 ### Tasks

 Under each activity, there are *tasks*.
 These are usually very technical in their nature, specific to each activity and outside the scope of this document.
-We use the [Kanban boards](https://github.com/orgs/tudat-team/projects) to keep track of tasks.
+We use the [Kanban boards](https://github.com/tudat-team/project-management/blob/main/Kanban.md) to keep track of tasks.

 ## Conflicts

 This document does not intend to duplicate with the Kanban boards.
 Those are activity-specific tasks and are used to coordinate their progress.
 In slack, these boards are also called "Task trackers", see [this post by Fillippo](https://tudat.slack.com/archives/C0202QZAQFK/p1620420704058700).
-Coordination of [Activities](#Activities) is highly encouraged to take place in the project boards.
+Coordination of [Activities](#Activities) is highly encouraged to take place in the Kanban boards.
 Here, we're making an inventory of those [Activities](#Activities) from a higher level, without going into much detail as to technical implementations or planning.

 ## Roles